31-Year-Old Cornerback – Free Agent

 Kelvin Hayden Contract Information:

-Signed a one-year deal with the Bears in February of 2014.
+Released by the Bears in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Kelvin Hayden – simply subscribe now.

 Age is determined on September 1st of each season.

 |Snap Count||Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Kelvin Hayden: Past News Updates ( ▲ View most recent update )